 "Tony's mentor session was awesome!
 I had little confidence with my marketing skills and feel so much better about getting my business up and running since meeting with him.
 Tony was very well prepared with business knowledge, workflow and detailed tips that helped to answer my questions.
 I feel that in order to be successful, one needs to learn from someone who is already there.
 He put together an extremely thought out and organized meeting and I am so happy I took the opportunity to get together and expand my knowledge.
 I look forward to another session down the road!"

 I'm not a gear nerd by any means.
 I know the basics and enough to feel comfortable with my equipment.
 However, a lot of people ask me about my gear so I'm sharing this with you below.
-My best recommendations are to save up and buy the best lenses you can.
+My best recommendation is to save up and buy the best lenses you can.
 Make sure every lens you own has a purpose and is crucial to running your business.
 It's easy for us photographers to constantly be desiring new gear, but I read somewhere that investing in travel, experiences, and education is a much better use of your money and will help drive a lot more growth in your career.
 I totally agree with that (as long as you have a foundational kit of gear).

 Canon 5D Mark IV – My go-to digital camera